zeyuz35/zeyuz35.github.io/vault/SFM.inference.md

 ## High Level Overview

 See [[LSE]] notes for a broader, high level interpretation of these.
-(Will try to merge these together).
+In summary, a set of valid regularity conditions requires that:

+1. The factors to be *pervaisve*, i.e. have non-neglibile effects on most of the variables
+2. The idiosyncratic components to be *weakly* cross-correlated

 ## Bai and Ng Regularity Conditions